 Your parent (with limited exceptions).

 Many families prefer outsourcing payroll to a specialized household payroll provider.
-While Beaird Harris does not process household employee payroll directly, we often refer clients to services such as Care.com HomePay.
+While Beaird Harris does not process household employee payroll directly, we often recommend partnering with a payroll provider that focuses on household employee payroll.
 These providers handle:

 IRS and state registrations.